Sandysmile/Marketing-Campaigns/README.md

-4.8 Model Hypermeters Specifications and Identify the Best Threshold for each of 5 classifers
+4.8 Model Hypermeters Specifications and Identify the Best Threshold for Each Classifer

 ![image](https://github.com/Sandysmile/Marketing-Campaigns/assets/20648423/c6a6207d-eaaf-4618-81b3-212aff84e278)